Archbishop of Canterbury: Russian invasion must not succeed

 When troops retreated in March, evidence of civilians being killed - a war crime - were found.

-The archbishop paused in contemplation at a spot where 116 bodies were discovered, and he was shown photographs of dead bodies that had been found in the streets after Russian forces left - some with their hands tied.
+The archbishop was clearly moved by his trip in Bucha wherehe paused in contemplation at a spot where 116 bodies were discovered, and he was shown photographs of dead bodies that had been found in the streets after Russian forces left - some with their hands tied.

 He also visited the so-called Bridge of Hope - which was the only route out of Russian-occupied Bucha and neighbouring Irpin in March, and where local priests helped people escape under fire.